ydataai/ydata-sdk/docs/index.md

+Fabric is a Data-Centric AI workbench that **accelerates AI development by helping data scientists achieve production-quality data**.
+It is an end-to-end data development solution that can be hosted on cloud environments (e.g., Azure, AWS, and GCP, among others) or on-prem.

 !!! note "Ready to achieve high-quality data to train you machine learning models?"

     *Fabric Community Version* is free!
 Create a YData account so you can start using today!

     [Create account](https://ydata.ai/ydata-fabric-free-trial){ .md-button .md-button--ydata .md-button--stretch}

-Fabric is a Data-Centric AI workbench that accelerates AI development by helping data scientists achieve production-quality data.
-It is an end-to-end data development solution that can be hosted on cloud environments (e.g., Azure, AWS, and GCP, among others) or on-prem.

 With Fabric data scientists can explore **automated quality profiling** for a deeper understanding of their data assets, and leverage **smart synthetic data** to unlock data-sharing initiatives, improve data through augmentation or rebalancing, and mitigate bias in their datasets.